Harmonious loci of Poncelet triangles about the incircle and their degeneracies: Remarkable loci

 where $\delta_4=\sqrt{a^4-c^2 x_c^2}$ and $\delta_4'= \sqrt{b^4+c^2y_c^2}$. \end{proposition}

 Referring to \cref{fig:x3x36-gen}, this follows directly from \cref{prop:x3-foci,prop:x36}:

-\begin{corollary} The major axis of $\L_3$ passes through the center $C_{36}$ of $\L_{36}$.
-Furthermore, the circumradius is minimized (resp. maximized) when $X_3$ is on a major vertex of its locus closest (resp. farthest) from $C=X_1$.
+\begin{corollary} The major axis of the locus $\L_3$ passes through the center $C_{36}$ of the locus $\L_{36}$.
+Furthermore, the circumradius is minimized (resp. maximized) when the circumcenter $X_3$ is on a major vertex of its locus closest (resp. farthest) from $C=X_1$.
 At these configurations, the distance $|X_1 X_{36}|$ is maximized (resp. minimized), respectively. \end{corollary}

 Referring to \cref{fig:x36-c0}: